lokeshbhatt/cowin-prompter/README.md

 #
-#
 # cowin-prompter
 ## Purpose: Prompts (display & beep) for vaccination slot availability for given criteria [state/district/pincode, age, feetype]
 ### Developer: Lokesh Bhatt
 ### (C) Copyright 2021 Lokesh Bhatt
 #### This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 ## Special thanks for [Dr. Bharat](https://www.linkedin.com/in/bharat-bhatt-33010748/) for his support & contributions.
 #
+#
 # Background
-- Government of India has opened for covid vaccination to all eligible indians [18+]
+- Covid vaccination is opened to all eligible indians [18+]
 - Securing vaccination is 2 step process
-   - Step-1: Registering on cowin portal and securing a registration number [This can be completed without any surprise].
+   - Step-1: Registering on cowin portal and securing a registration number, this can be completed without any surprise
-   - Step-2: Securing an available slot for vaccination [cowin-prompter improves supplies inputs to this step].
+   - Step-2: Securing an available slot for vaccination, cowin-prompter provides cues to improve success rate
 #
 #
 # Problem Description